3rd Party Claim Lawsuits with a L&I Workers Comp Injury

 • A third-party claim can create a deficiency and ruin the L&I claim.

-• An L&I claim can be minimized and oppressed by L&I or the self-insured and thereby severely limit the third party recovery.
+• L&I or the self-insured can minimize and oppress an L&I claim, severely limiting third-party recovery.
 Don’t let this happen.

-• Get advice about his.
+• Get legal advice about this.
 It is more important than you think.

 Has Medicare Made Payments in Your Case?